Financial reporting requirements

 - Large charities - are required to have their financial reports audited.

 Qualifications of auditors

-An audit must be conducted by an independent person who is a:
+The audit or review of a medium or large charity’s financial report must be conducted by an independent person who is a:

 - registered company auditor;